-Transfer Video from your Camcorder to your Computer
+Transfer video from your camcorder to your PC

 Have a video you've recorded that you're proud of or that you'd like to share with friends and family?

 This article will show you how to connect your camcorder to your PC, copy your recording to your computer, make a movie and publish it to YouTube or BlipTV or burn them to a DVD that will play in your DVD or Blue-Ray player - all using free software that's already bundled with Windows Vista Premium (along with a recommendation for a top notch movie making program if you don't have Vista Premium).

 The only thing you'll need to buy if you don't have one already, is a Firewire DV cable that will connect your camcorder to your computer.
 Once connected, you can easily make movies out of them using free tools that are built into Windows.